-If you have a question, please email the rabbi at email@example.com.
-She will respond to you and may post your question here.
+If you have a question, please email the rabbi at firstname.lastname@example.org.
+She will respond to you and may anonymously post your question here.

 QUESTION: Rabbi, I'm not really comfortable coming to a synagogue because I don't know anyone there.

 RESPONSE: Many people who have not been to synagogue recently do feel uneasy.
 That's why we work to make new people feel welcome.
 To learn what we do, you can watch our YouTube Channel to see one of our regular Shabbat services.
 Sign up for our newsletter, view our albums on Facebook, or contact me.
 The only way to get acquainted with the community is to show up.
 Attend a Shabbat Service at Paradise with us or one of the classes.

 QUESTION: Rabbi, Can you explain why in Jewish tradition someone is considered Jewish because of their mother, not their father?
 Note: The following response answers this question from an academic and halachic standpoint.
 Read the bottom for TBOR's position on this issue.
 Matrilineal descent - Apparently scholars think that it was NOT a Biblical principle re: Matrilineal descent, however, the orthodox, naturally derive it from Torah.